bharatsonwane/team-orbit/frontend/docs/index.md

-# Lokvani Frontend Documentation
+# TeamOrbit Frontend Documentation

-Welcome to the comprehensive documentation for the Lokvani frontend application.
+Welcome to the comprehensive documentation for the TeamOrbit frontend application.

 ## 🚀 Quick Start